AkiValiaho/AkiTest/README.md

 # AkiTest
 [![Build Status](https://travis-ci.org/AkiValiahoa/AkiTest.svg)](https://travis-ci.org/AkiValiaho/AkiTest)

-Humorously named educational unit test framework
+Humorously named educational unit test and mocking library

 Implemented as a Maven MOJO-plugin which is injected into the test phase of your build.